Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

 \subsection{Assessing the presence of speculative components in hedging positions}

 This section examines whether the RL risk management includes speculative elements, such as strategies that reap the time-varying risk premia embedded in hedging instruments.
-In what follows, the risk premium ($\text{RP}$) is defined as the difference between the discounted expected payoff and the option price at time $t$, i.e.,
+The risk premium ($\text{RP}$) is defined as the difference between the discounted expected payoff and the option price at time $t$, i.e.,

 where $K^*$ is the hedging option strike price, the expectation is under the physical measure and $\mathcal{F}_{t}$ denotes the information available at time $t$.\footnote{The usual definition of the risk premium is a return difference.
 However, when options are DOTM and their value is very low, this definition leads to numerical instability.} The risk premium is estimated using a stochastic-on-stochastic simulation approach, where the present value of the expected payoff is computed through a nested simulation at each time step within the simulated paths.